brooklynrail/brooklynrail-platform/content/events/2020/06/poetry-reading-hosted-by-vincent-katz.md

 ---
 title: A Collective Reading of Vincent Katz
-summary: Join us for a reading of Vincent Katz's new collection of poems, "Broadway for Paul," with poets Elaine Equi, Norma Cole, Kyle Dacuyan, Trace Peterson, and Patricia Spears Jones, led by poet Vincent Katz.
+summary: Join us for a reading of Vincent Katz's new collection of poems, "Broadway for Paul," with poets Elaine Equi, Norma Cole, Kyle Dacuyan, Patricia Spears Jones, Jensön Olin, and Jennifer Moxley, led by poet Vincent Katz.
 date: 2020-07-01 13:00:00 -0500
 end_date: 2020-07-01 14:00:00 -0500
 series: 76